jsleung1/project4_docker_kubernetes/README.md

         - User is able to login to Udagram.
         - User is able to view the images of the feed.
         - User is able to upload images in Udagram.

+#### 5. Instructions for installing FluentD to redirect Kubernetes pod logs to AWS Cloudwatch
+  - The FluentD project is stored in the directory **kube-fluentd-cloudwatch**.
+It is based on the Github project: https://github.com/zerda/kube-fluentd-cloudwatch
+    - In AWS, ensure our IAM user has the following permissions for AWS Cloudwatch:
+    ```
+    {
+      "Version": "2012-10-17",
+      "Statement": [
+          {
+              "Effect": "Allow",
+              "Action": [
+                  "logs:CreateLogGroup",
+                  "logs:CreateLogStream",
+                  "logs:PutLogEvents",
+                  "logs:DescribeLogStreams"
+              ],
+              "Resource": [
+                  "arn:aws:logs:*:*:*"
+              ]
+          }
+      ]
+    }
+    ```
+    - Execute ```kubectl apply -f aws-secret.yaml```: This file is required by fluentd to access our AWS Cloudwatch.
+Note the namespace must be set as 'default' (which is the namespace of our Kubernetes cluster).
+The aws_access_key_id and aws_secret_access_key are base64 strings.
+    - Execute ```kubectl apply -f fluentd-configmap.yaml```:  Ensure the namespace is set to 'default'.
+The log_group_name_key is set to "udacity_project4_log_group".
+The log_stream_name is set to the actual name of the pod running in our Kubernetes cluster.
+FluentD will automatically create the log group and log stream under our AWS Cloudwatch.
+    - Execute ```kubectl apply -f fluentd-ds.yaml```:  This file will create the FluentD pods in our Kubernetes cluster.
+The FluentD pods will redirect the logs of our pods (reverseproxy, frontend, backend-feed, backend-user) to the AWS Cloudwatch.
+    - Create a Metric filter for log group "udacity_project4_log_group", which will trigger the Alarm and notify the end user subscribed in AWS Simple Notification Service (SNS).